langchain-ai/langchain/templates/chat-bot-feedback/README.md

-# Chat Bot Feedback
+# Chatbot feedback

-This template shows how to evaluate your chat bot without explicit user feedback.
+This template shows how to evaluate your chatbot without explicit user feedback.
-It defines a simple chat bot in [chain.py](https://github.com/langchain-ai/langchain/blob/master/templates/chat-bot-feedback/chat_bot_feedback/chain.py) and custom evaluator that scores bot response effectiveness based on the subsequent user response.
+It defines a simple chatbot in [chain.py](https://github.com/langchain-ai/langchain/blob/master/templates/chat-bot-feedback/chat_bot_feedback/chain.py) and custom evaluator that scores bot response effectiveness based on the subsequent user response.
 You can apply this run evaluator to your own chat bot by calling `with_config` on the chat bot before serving.
 You can also directly deploy your chat app using this template.

-[Chat bots](https://python.langchain.com/docs/use_cases/chatbots) are one of the most common interfaces for deploying LLMs.
+[Chatbots](https://python.langchain.com/docs/use_cases/chatbots) are one of the most common interfaces for deploying LLMs.
 The quality of chat bots varies, making continuous development important.
 But users are wont to leave explicit feedback through mechanisms like thumbs-up or thumbs-down buttons.
 Furthermore, traditional analytics such as "session length" or "conversation length" often lack clarity.
 However, multi-turn conversations with a chat bot can provide a wealth of information, which we can transform into metrics for fine-tuning, evaluation, and product analytics.

 Taking [Chat Langchain](https://chat.langchain.com/) as a case study, only about 0.04% of all queries receive explicit feedback.
 Yet, approximately 70% of the queries are follow-ups to previous questions.
 A significant portion of these follow-up queries continue useful information we can use to infer the quality of the previous AI response.